 ko.toJS, that given a root object will access all of the observable properties.
 So, if we create a computed observable that executes

 ko.toJS, then we will automatically set up subscriptions to all of our observables.
 Then, we can subscribe to this single computed observable and update our flag when it changes.

 One issue with this method is that every change made to any of our observables will trigger the computed observable to be re-evaluated, which will run

 ko.toJS again.
 This could get expensive, if we are doing this at the view model level.
 Fortunately, it is easy enough for us to drop our subscriptions after the first change is detected.
 So, a basic dirty flag might look like this:

-ko.toJS and will be left only depending on this internal observable.
+ko.toJS and will be left with no dependencies.

 One thing to remember is that computed observables are evaluated for the first time when they are created.
 So, in order for our dirty flag to subscribe to all of our observables, we need to add it last.

 It seems like this approach could be sufficient for many cases.
 Even putting this flag on an entire view model should be fine, as the subscription to all observables will be dropped as soon as it is dirty.

 For my scenario, I wanted a little bit of additional functionality.
 It would be nice if the dirty flag would set itself back to false if the changes are reverted.
 Additionally, if I receive updates from the server, then I want to reset the dirty flag to clean after the updates have been applied.
 Finally, if I add a new item, we should be able to mark it as dirty right away.